 Cash and cash equivalents are carried at fair value on the Solvency II balance sheet, which is based on the amounts due on demand.
-Bank overdrafts are disclosed in debts owed to credit institutions.

 Under IFRS, cash and cash equivalents are stated at carrying value which approximates to fair value.
 Accordingly, there is no difference between the two amounts.